srvk/DiViMe/docs/source/usage.md

 ## Overview

-This is an overview of the full tool presentation found in the next stage, recapping the main steps:
+This is an overview of the full tool presentation found in the next sextion, recapping the main steps:

 1. Put your data in the ```data``` shared directory.
 2. Do `$ vagrant up` to "wake the machine up"

 Next we provide instructions for all tools.
-More detailed information about each tool can be found in separate readme's.
+More detailed information about each tool can be found in separate ReadMe files.

 Assuming the installation of the virtual machine is complete and some of the tests have passed, you can now use at least some of the tools in the virtual machine.
 We explain more about each step below, but in a nutshell, the steps to use DiViMe are always the same: